Get Prepared

 Black father and son making a plan

 Disasters rarely happen at an ideal time.
-Your family might not be at home or together when disaster strikes, so it’s important to have a plan for how to communicate if you are separated during a disaster.
-Sit down with your family today to talk about how you will connect and communicate during a disaster.
-The County of Los Angeles Office of Emergency Services has easy to use resources to ensure you all are prepared: https://ready.lacounty.gov/have-a-plan/
+Your family or household might not be at home or together when disaster strikes, so it’s important to have a plan for how to communicate if you are separated during a disaster

 Young man holding coffee and looking at phone